Apiyo4/base/meetings/GVSU-CIS641-Kilimajaro-2022-10-17.md

 ### Discussion points:

-- Discuss use cases related in Travellingo
+- Prepared for Midterm presentations points
-- Allocate each use case to individuals
+- Review on the class diagrams and models for travel lingo
-- Discuss and generated respective Activity diagrams for each use case
+- Unify the requirements made by Sam and Annette

 ### Goals for next week (include responsibilities)
-- Research class models
+- Work on the physical design and GUI designs (Sam)
-- Coming up with the various classes and models for our application
+- Work on the setting up backend (Annette)
-- Fine tune and increase requirements
+- Look on the Entity Relationships we might require the system (unified)